 What is a Fiscal Sponsorship?

 AFS MAKE Members (and above) can submit their projects for fiscal sponsorship.
-If approved, If approved, the filmmaker can apply through AFS to government granting agencies and foundations that will only grant funds to non-profit organizations.
+If approved, the filmmaker can apply through AFS to government granting agencies and foundations that will only grant funds to non-profit organizations.
 Fiscally sponsored projects can also solicit tax-deductible donations from private individuals and businesses.
 However, fiscal sponsorship is not appropriate for all projects, and in order to qualify, projects must be noncommercial in nature, and the filmmaker may not also raise funds by soliciting investors.

 How do I donate to AFS Sponsored Projects?